NSW could move to lockdown, premier says

 This includes museums, libraries, auctions, beauty services and pools, as well as stronger restrictions on wedding and funeral numbers.

-“It does take us at least seven and possibly 14 days to really get a picture … remember we also have to take out the fact we have returning travellers come in with disease,” Dr Chant said.
+“It does take us at least seven and possibly 14 days to really get a picture … remember we also have to take out the fact we have returning travellers come in with disease,” Dr Chant said on Thursday.

-“But if we’re happy they’re isolating themselves … that means that pool of infection is not something representing a threat to the broader community.”

-Officers from Thursday will have the power to issue fines of $1000 to individuals and $5000 to businesses that breach public health orders.
+Officers will have the power to issue fines of $1000 to individuals and $5000 to businesses that breach public health orders.

 People in the firing line include returned travellers who contravene the requirement to self-quarantine for 14 days and those diagnosed with COVID-19 who similarly don’t follow the rules.